kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

 title: Use external scalers
 ---

-This tutorial shows how to use external resource scaler (like HorizontalPodAutoscaler or Keda's ScaledObject) with the Serverless Function.
+This tutorial shows how to use an external resource scaler, for example, HorizontalPodAutoscaler (HPA) or Keda's ScaledObject, with the Serverless Function.

-Keep in mind that serverless functions implements the [scale-subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource) which mean that you can use every `kubernetes-based` scaler instead of these described in this tutorial.
+Keep in mind that the Serverless Functions implement the [scale-subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource), which means that you can use any Kubernetes-based scaler.

 ## Prerequisites